wyne/stackmob-javascript-examples/README.md

 ## Explore

-Once Local Runner is running, feel free to start exploring by visiting these pages:
+Once the web server is running, feel free to start exploring by visiting these pages:

 * <a href="http://127.0.0.1:4567/api/examples.html" target="_blank">http://127.0.0.1:4567/index.html</a>
 * <a href="http://127.0.0.1:4567/api/examples.html" target="_blank">http://127.0.0.1:4567/api/examples.html</a>